 A large part of the drink’s appeal comes from its appearance.
 Adding sage leaves clipped to the edge of the glass with the miniature clothespins that are popular in cocktail bars, or just a long pick, amplifies the drink’s similarity to Yoda.
 Wrap them each in a basil leaf first for an even more pronounced Yoda-like appearance.

 - Garnish: sage leaves

-Add the Calvados, apple cider, sage simple syrup, lemon juice and basil leaves to a shaker with ice and shake.
+Add the Calvados, apple cider, sage simple syrup, lemon juice and basil leaves to a shaker with ice and shake until well-chilled.

 Garnish with 2 fresh sage leaves.
 If possible, clip to either side of the glass using miniature clothespins or a pick.